andelkocvjetkovic/andjelko.dev/src/pages/index.md

 My first project was a [Villa Hana in Croatia](https://villahana-croatia.com/), I got [a web site](https://villa-hana.vercel.app/) which was really slow, it was bought from wordpress theme market and it was really bad.
 I've transformed it into really fast and responsive web site, I've used Next.js and Bootstrap for the project.
-Also I have connected it with Strapi CMS and created a custom CMS for the client.
+Also I've connected it with Strapi CMS.
 However, there was an interesting challenge: we used [render.com](https://render.com/) to host our Strapi CMS.
 Unfortunately, I hadn't created a backup for the CMS, and one day render.com restarted their servers, leading to the loss of all data.
 Explaining the loss of all the photos to the scrum master was a daunting task.